MCP HubMCP Hub

 • GRAPHLIT_JWT_SECRET: Your JWT secret for signing the JWT token.

-These values can be found in the API settings dashboard on the Graphlit Platform.
+These values are available in the API settings dashboard on the Graphlit Platform.

 Installation